-Select Sauté and adjust to heat to Medium.
+Select the Sauté setting and adjust to heat to Medium.

-Add the oil to the inner cooking pot.
+Add the oil to the bottom of the pot.

 When it shimmers and flows easily, add the rice and garlic and stir to coat the rice with the oil, cooking for about 1 minute, or until the garlic is fragrant.

 Add the broth and salt.

 Lock the lid into place and turn the valve to “sealing.”
 Select Pressure Cook or Manual and adjust the pressure to High Pressure.

 When cooking ends, carefully turn the valve to “venting” to quickly release remaining pressure (This is known as QR or Quick Release).

 FINISH THE CILANTRO LIME RICE.

 Unlock and remove the lid.

 Add the cilantro, lime zest (if using), and lime juice.

 Stir very gently to combine.

 Put the lid back on the pot but do not lock it into place.

-Let the rice sit for 3 to 4 minutes.
+Let the cooked rice sit for 3 to 4 minutes.

 Fluff with a fork.